ninja-ide/ninja-ide-documentation/docs/plugin.rst

    :align: center
       :alt:

-      The image above show the connections between plugins and NINJa-IDE.
+      The image above shows the connections between plugins and NINJA-IDE.
-      Plugins get services using a service locator, the service locator returns the specific service and then the plugin uses the service to talk with NINJA-IDE
+      Plugins get services by using a service locator The service locator returns the specific service and the plugin uses this service to talk with NINJA-IDE

 How to create plugins
 =====================

 We recommend that you install and use the oficial plugin called **pluginProject**.
 That plugin helps you to create the skeleton of all plugins for NINJA-IDE.
-Also that plugin allows you to test your plugin on NINJA-IDE and packages your plugin to share it.
+That plugin allows you to test your plugin on NINJA-IDE as well and packages your plugin to share it.
 You can install**pluginProject** from the Plugin Manager inside NINJA-IDE (Go to the Plugins menu and choose *Manage Plugins*).

 .. figure:: http://plugins.ninja-ide.googlecode.com/hg/ninja_img/install_pluginProject.png
    :align: center